New Zealand Food Guide

 Kumara Chips

 Sweet potato (kumara) cut into wedges or chips and roasted or fried.
-Indigenous Māori ingredient now mainstream.
-Purple, orange, and gold varieties offer natural sweetness.
+Once an indigenous Māori staple, it's now everyday food, and the purple, orange, and gold varieties each carry their own natural sweetness.

 Paua Fritters

-Abalone (paua) minced and mixed with egg, flour, and seasoning, pan-fried into savory fritters.
-Paua is traditional Māori seafood with distinctive blue-green shell used in jewelry.
-Tender, slightly chewy texture.
+Abalone (paua) minced with egg, flour, and seasoning and pan-fried into savory fritters.
+Paua is a traditional Māori seafood, and its blue-green shell often ends up in jewelry.
+The fritters are tender with a slight chew.

 Allergens: